ouyi/docker-ubuntu32-skype/README.md

 ## Known issues

 - If the host machine has a VPN connection, the Docker container may have problems accessing the Internet.
 Adding "--net=host" may work around the issue.
+- On fedora 25, I need to use "setenforce 0" to avoid "groupadd: failure while writing changes to /etc/group"